 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.

-First, it’s important to know that if you have one bad day (or night), that doesn’t mean you have ED.
-But it may be worth keeping an eye out for some of the most common ED symptoms, including having a hard time getting or staying aroused, so you can keep track of just how often you’re experiencing difficulties in the bedroom.
+First, it’s important to know that one bad day (or night) doesn’t mean you have ED.
+But it may be worth keeping an eye out for some of the most common ED symptoms, including having a hard time getting or staying aroused, so you can tell your healthcare provider just how often you experience difficulties in the bedroom.

-Let’s learn more about ED and the various signs of erectile dysfunction.
+Let’s learn more about ED and the symptoms of erectile dysfunction.